MattBarrs/SeatReservationSystem/README.md

 <a name="section-1-7"></a>
 ## Step 7: Migrate and Seed Database
-> {danger}  If you have just run `php artisan serve` ensure that this is stopped before proceeding!
+>  If you have just run `php artisan serve` ensure that this is stopped before proceeding!

 ### Migrate
 - Use the command `php artisan migrate` to migrate the database